Academic and Enrollment Support Services

 The Wireless Laptop Writing Lab is an area where students can work on laptop computers to draft assignments and do research on the Internet through a wireless Internet connection.
 It is a quiet and comfortable space where students can spread work out on large tables or sit in cozy chairs and do work.
-The lab is located on the Long Island (Old Westbury) campus at the Writing Center in Balding House, room 100.
+The lab is located on the Long Island (Old Westbury) campus at the Writing Center in Balding House, Room 100.
 Students may also feel free to talk to professors as they are working on assignments.
 For additional information, visit nyit.edu/tutoring.

 Enrollment Services Center

 The Enrollment Services Center (ESC) is committed to helping students stay on track both academically and financially to maximize their educational experience at NYIT.
 All first-year students work with a personal ESC Manager who is dedicated to enhancing student satisfaction and retention by streamlining all administrative procedures including those relating to financial aid, billing, registration, and advisement.
 The ESC provides a wide range of services intended to promote student success and retention including:

 - assigning each first-year undergraduate student an ESC specialist who can help navigate the transition from high school to college and provide campus connections in a welcoming and supportive way.

 - Providing personalized guidance for first-semester undergraduate students